jeffreylinus/noso-takehome/README.md

 ## Web app

-This uses vanilla html/css/javascript.
+[website](https://jeffreylinus.github.io/noso-takehome/?t=0) This app uses vanilla html/css/javascript.
 It features three panels, one for the transcript, one for the audio, and one for commentary.
 These are all seekable.
 Additionally there is a follow checkbox for automatically syncing audio with transcript/commentary.
 Finally, you can toggle each type of commentary using the provided checkboxes.

 ### Known Bugs